VennDev/VBackpack/README.md

 # Features
 - Put everything in your backpack without filling your bags.
-- It's all done on asynchronous which makes the plugin lightweight.

 # How to install it ?
 - You should install InvMenu here: [Sources](https://github.com/Muqsit/InvMenu)